Ven0maus/X4Mods/Tools/x4_cat_unpack_readme.md

 ## Notes

-- Running this script **does not modify the game files**; it only extracts them for modding purposes.
+- Running this script **does not modify any files**; it only extracts them for modding purposes.
-- If the game updates to a new version, just run the unpack script again.
-It will remove the previous unpacked files automatically.
+- Running the unpack script again, will remove the previous extracted files, and unpack from scratch again.
-- Ensure you have enough storage space on the drive of the game's directory.
+- Ensure you have enough storage space to contain the extracted files

 ---